Start early with toddler chores and make them fun! Giving kids chores has many benefits and is easy to do. Discover 10

 Still, I do my best to make sure that my two-year-old continues to do his chores.
 After all, a parent’s number one job is to raise future adults.
 And most adults will need to learn how to do chores and look after themselves.
-So, while helping a child water the plants even though they’re really not doing much other than holding the handle of the watering can seems silly, doing so ingrains in their head early habits of self-sufficiency and pride.
+Helping a child water the plants can take time and feel awkward.
+But doing so ingrains in their head early habits of self-sufficiency and pride.

 Chores are also another way for kids to feel proud of their accomplishments.
-Okay, so placing their bib and utensils on the dining table may not seem like much fun compared to painting and crafting, but chores still offer kids a chance to complete a task on their own.
-And if they’re still young enough, chores can even be just as fun as any other play activity (hey, they don’t know any better, right?).
+They offer kids a chance to complete a task on their own.
+And they can even be just as fun as any other play activity.

-Not only does doing chores early on prepare them for adulthood and give them reason to feel proud, but taking part in running the household gives kids the feeling of being part of a community and contributing to its well-being.
-If mom and dad are the only ones doing chores, kids may lose out on a chance to feel like they can take part in family duties and share a common bond.
+Chores prepare kids for adulthood and give them reason to feel proud.
+They also give kids the feeling of being part of a community and contributing to its well-being.
+If mom and dad are the only ones doing chores, kids may lose out on a chance to feel like they can take part in family duties.

-In my quest to involve my son in daily chores, I’ve listed below a few of the ones that he and other young children can easily do:
+I’ve listed below a few of chores my son and other young children can do.